mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-19-async-commands-in-avalonia-funcui.md

 user interactions: `SendRequest`, which should be self-explanatory, and `UpdateRequest`, to reflect changes the user makes to the "Request".

-`init ()` creates our initial `State`, and `update` takes action based on the message received, to update the `State`.
-In particular, when `SendRequest` is received, we take the current `Request`, call the 100% synchronous `respondToRequest` function, which gives us back a "Response", a time-stamped string, and updates the `Response` field in `State`.
-Pretty simple.
+In typical MVU fashion, `init ()` creates our initial `State`, and `update` takes action based on the message received, to update the `State` accordingly.
+When the `SendRequest` message is received, we take the current `Request`, call the 100% synchronous `respondToRequest` function, which gives us back a "Response" (a time-stamped string), and update the `Response` field in `State`.
+Nothing particularly complicated.

 How about the UI part?
 Not too complicated either: